 - Certain medications: Some medications can trigger dermatitis.
 A person’s doctor can help them identify whether this is the case and advise on any necessary changes to their current medication.

 - Medical conditions: Hay fever, asthma, or other conditions such as acne or psoriasis can cause dermatitis to develop.

 If a person experiences persistent symptoms of dermatitis or if symptoms do not respond to home treatments, it is best to contact a doctor for advice.
 A doctor may be able to diagnose the form of dermatitis via a physical exam and asking questions about symptoms.

 If the doctor suspects an allergy, they may recommend a patch test.
 This involves placing a common allergen on the skin to test for an allergic reaction.

 Some complications that may occur with eyelid dermatitis include:

-- Neurodermatitis.
-Chronic scratching or rubbing can increase the urge to itch.
-Persistent scratching can cause the skin to become discolored and leathery.
+- Neurodermatitis: Chronic scratching or rubbing can increase the urge to itch.
+Persistent scratching can cause the skin to become discolored and thickened.

 Receiving an accurate diagnosis and following a suitable treatment plan can help reduce the risk of complications.

 Here are some common questions about eyelid dermatitis.

 How can someone treat eczema on their eyelids?